-With year-end upon us, what better time to consi making sure your charitable donations (including Beth Tzedec membership contribution) as taxeffective as possible!
-And, if you've already made y 2021 contribution - did you simply write a cheque put it on your credit card so you could collect poi or air miles?
+With year-end upon us, what better time to consider making sure your charitable donations (including your Beth Tzedec membership contribution) as taxeffective as possible!
+And, if you've already made your 2021 contribution - did you simply write a cheque or put it on your credit card so you could collect points or air miles?

-For 2022, why not take a new approach to charital giving and strategically plan your donations for the year ahead.
-Rather than just focusing on how much give to which causes in 2022, let's also focus on watto give that can be more tax-effective.
+For 2022, why not take a new approach to charitable giving and strategically plan your donations for the year ahead.
+Rather than just focusing on how much to give to which causes in 2022, let's also focus on ways to give that can be more tax-effective.

-Donors have a variety of ways they can choose to donate to charity, from writing that cheque, to us credit card, to donating appreciated marketable securities to avoid paying capital gains tax on the accrued gain or even making a donation from RRS RRIF withdrawals.
-Let's review some tax basics surrounding charitable giving review a couple tax effective charitable strategies.
+Donors have a variety of ways they can choose to donate to charity, from writing that cheque, to using a credit card, to donating appreciated marketable securities to avoid paying capital gains tax on the accrued gain or even making a donation from RRSP or RRIF withdrawals.
+Let's review some tax basics surrounding charitable giving review a couple taxeffective charitable strategies.